Generic Name: aripiprazole (AR-i-PIP-ra-zole)

 - Check with your doctor before you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using aripiprazole; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

-- Do NOT use more than the recommended dose or use more often than prescribed without checking with your doctor.
+- Do NOT take more than the recommended dose or use more often than prescribed without checking with your doctor.

-- Neuroleptic malignant syndrome (NMS) is a possibly fatal syndrome that can be caused by aripiprazole.
-Symptoms may include fever; stiff muscles; confusion; abnormal thinking; fast or irregular heartbeat; and sweating.
+- NMS is a possibly fatal syndrome that can be caused by aripiprazole.
+Symptoms may include fever, stiff muscles, confusion, abnormal thinking, fast or irregular heartbeat, and sweating.
 Contact your doctor at once if you have any of these symptoms.

 - Some patients who take aripiprazole may develop muscle movements that they cannot control.
 This is more likely to happen in elderly patients, especially women.
 The chance that this will happen or that it will become permanent is greater in those who take aripiprazole in higher doses or for a long time.
 Muscle problems may also occur after short-term treatment with low doses.
 Tell your doctor at once if you have muscle problems with your arms; legs; or your tongue, face, mouth, or jaw (eg, tongue sticking out, puffing of cheeks, mouth puckering, chewing movements) while taking aripiprazole.

 - Do not become overheated or dehydrated in hot weather or while you are being active; heatstroke may occur.

 - Aripiprazole may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection such as fever, sore throat, rash, or chills.